Cascaded variational quantum eigensolver algorithm

 Because the dimension of $\mathcal F$ increases exponentially with the system size, we cannot generally diagonalize $e^{-i\hat\lambda^\dagger(\boldsymbol{\theta})}\hat He^{i\hat\lambda(\boldsymbol{\theta})}$ on a CPU for large $Q$.
 Instead, we note that the expectation value of an operator is a linear function, which allows us to expand the expectation value in Eq.\,(\ref{e.5a}) and diagonalize the operator in each expectation value independently.
+Before doing so, however, we express the Hamiltonian, using the operators in Eq.\,(\ref{e.6}), in the form of